zzeroo/libmodbus-rs/examples/README.md

 # Usage

-All original libmodbus examples are reproduced in Rust.
+Most of the original libmodbus examples are reproduced in Rust.
 You can find them in the `examples` directory of this crate.

 * `random-test-server.rs` is necessary to launch a server before running `random-test-client.rs`.
 By default, it receives and replies to Modbus query on the localhost and port 1502.